-To help identify prospective recipients, the Library will partner with organizations that offer a range of services to refugees with official asylum status, many of whom speak English and are eager to access English materials and resources for their studies and career placement.
+To help identify prospective recipients, the Library has partnered with organizations that offer a range of services to refugees with official asylum status, many of whom speak English and are eager to access English materials and resources for their studies and career placement.
 Current partners include the Association Pierre Claver, AAWE Community-wide Refugee Task Force, and Wintegreat.
 Each of our partner organizations have a mission to provide a positive integration process for refugees into French society.

 The Association Pierre Claver was established in 2008 with a model for refugee integration that focused on accepting them as they are, but also making them French.
 The school accepts 120 individuals with official refugee status each semester and offers them intensive 6-month French language and culture classes.